vexys001/RandoTracker/docs/UseCases/use_cases.md

 **Primary Actor:** User

 **Stakeholders and Interests:**
-- User:  Wants to save a list in progress to reload for later.
+- User:  Wants to reset the list he last loaded.

 **Preconditions:** User has a list loaded.

-**Postconditions:** User has a new XML file in folder of his choice of the current loaded list.
+**Postconditions:** The List is reset to its formal state.

 **Main Success Scenario:**
 1. User opens the menu.
-2. User selects Save and a document explorer window is opened at the root of the program.
-3. User selects a name and a desired folder for the new XML file.
-4. XML File is created.
+2. User selects Reset
+3. The List is reset to its formal state.

 **Extensions:**

-1-3a: The player cancels the saving selection and returns to the menu.
+1a: The player cancels the reset and returns to the list.

-    1. During Step 1, you can click somewhere else to close the menu.
+    1. You can click somewhere else to close the menu.

-    2. During Step 2 and 3, you can click cancel at anytime and returns to the main window.

 **Special Requirements**
 - User has a valid XML file containing a list of items.
 The user has already loaded this list in the tracker.

-## CU07 : Undo the Reset the Item List *
+## CU07 : Undo the Reset the Item List

 **Scope:**  System Use case